How to remove ThiefBot malware from the Android operating system?

 Boot the Android device in "Safe Mode":

-The "Safe Mode" in Android operating system temporarily disables all third-party applications from running.
-Using this mode is a good way to diagnose and solve various issues (e.g., remove malicious applications that prevent users you from doing so when the device is running "normally").
+The "Safe Mode" in the Android operating system temporarily disables all third-party applications from running.
+Using this mode is a good way to diagnose and solve various issues (e.g., remove malicious applications that prevent you from doing so when the device is running "normally").

 Check the battery usage of various applications: